ponylang/pony-tutorial/types/classes.md

 ### Functions

 Functions in Pony are like methods in Java, C#, C++, Ruby, Python, or pretty much any other object oriented language.
 They are introduced with the keyword `fun`.
-They can have parameters, like constructors do, and they can also have a result type (if no result type is given, it defaults to `None`).
+They can have parameters like constructors do, and they can also have a result type (if no result type is given, it defaults to `None`).

 ```pony
 class Wombat